Unitary-Scaling Decomposition and Dissipative Behaviour in Finite-Dimensional Linblad Dynamics: Acknowledgement

-\ack We would like to thank you Dr Kavan Modi and Dr Felix Pollock, Monash University, Australia for valuable discussion which guide us possible directions of application of this idea.
-F. Sakuldee would like to thank Sri-Trang Thong Scholarship, Faculty of Science, Mahidol University for financial support to study at Department of Physics, Faculty of Science, Mahidol University.
+We are grateful to Dr. Kavan Modi and Dr. Felix Pollock of Monash University, Australia, for valuable discussion and guidance.
+FS also thanks Sri-Trang Thong Scholarship, Faculty of Science, Mahidol University, for financial support to study at the University's Department of Physics.